tharindutrm/https-tharindutrm.github.io-/_posts/2020-03-26-Oracle Flashback Technology.md

 These are the flashback scenario types

-- Recover dropped table (withoud indexes)
+- Recover a dropped table (withoud indexes)
-- Recover dropped table (with indexes)
+- Recover a dropped table (with indexes)
 - Flashback Version Query
 - Flashback Transcation Query
 - Flashback Database

 *3.1 Drop Table*